 1) Doctor prescribed pharmaceutical grade testosterone was first correctly synthesized in 1935.
 We know specifically and exactly what the positive and negatives are, without question.
 With a compound that has only been being used for a few years, we are unsure.
 I want stability and consistency.

 2) The FDA (Food and Drug Administration) does not inspect or approve dietary supplements.
 This means that everything you buy that is sold to help you with nutrition is something that has not been approved.
 I’m not saying they are good or bad.
-I am saying that you are not ever going to have the same protections that you have when you buy pharmaceutical grade, prescribed, Pure Testosterone.
+I am saying that you are not ever going to have the same protections that you have when you buy the pharmaceutical grade, prescribed, pure testosterone.

 Take seven minutes to watch this!

-When I was in high school, my cousin Ley was very health conscious and worked out a lot.
+When I was in high school, my cousin Ley was very health conscious and lifted weights.
 He used a product called Hot Stuff.
 An effective supplement!
 It was effective because they were using simple ingredients, spiked with medical grade ingredients.
-That’s totally illegal and completely ethical.
+That’s totally illegal and completely unethical.
 However, they made a boatload of money because the *secret ingredient(s)* worked!
 We were shocked, SHOCKED when stores had to stop selling it because it had undisclosed ingredients.

 When I was in university, my friends and I discovered a product called Ultimate Orange.

 That is pretty common in the world of supplements.

 The USADA (United States Anti-Doping Agency) had a great website on the long and harrowing list of supplements that are sold over the counter, but still cause athletes to test positive for cheating.
 Take a scroll through http://www.usada.org/substances/supplement-411/ when you are done reading all this.